Letter from an Unknown Woman (1948 film): Plot

-Ten years later, Lisa is now married to an older man named Johann who knows about her past love for Stefan, for whom she named their son.
+Ten years later, Lisa is now married to an older general named Johann who knows about her past love for Stefan, after whom she named her son.
 One day while at the opera, Lisa sees Stefan, who is no longer a top-billed musician and rarely performs.
 Feeling uneasy, she leaves during the performance.
-He sees her leave and follows her, and so they meet while she is waiting for her carriage.
-Stefan explains that he can't quite place her but felt they must have met before.
+He sees her leave and follows her, meeting her while she is waiting for her carriage.
+Stefan explains that he can't quite place her but feels they must have met before.
 Lisa is still uncomfortable with this, not wanting to anger her husband, and when her carriage arrives, she is met by a clearly vexed Johann.

-A few nights later and against her husband's wishes, Lisa travels to Stefan's apartment, and he is delighted to see her.
-Despite a seemingly illuminating conversation about Stefan's past life and his motivations for giving up music, Stefan still does not recognize who Lisa really is.
-Distraught and realizing that Stefan never felt any love for her at all, Lisa leaves.
+A few nights later and against Johann's express wishes, Lisa travels to Stefan's apartment and he is delighted to see her.
+Despite a seemingly illuminating conversation about Stefan's past life and his motivations for giving up music, Stefan still does not remember who Lisa really is.
+Distraught and realizing that Stefan never loved her despite her undying love for him, Lisa leaves.
 On her way out she meets the servant and the two exchange a long glance.

 Sometime later, after her son dies of typhus, Lisa is taken to a hospital and is gravely ill herself.
-She writes a letter to Stefan explaining her life, her son, and her feelings toward him; the letter that narrates the whole film.
+She writes a letter to Stefan explaining her life, her son, and her feelings toward Stefan; this is the letter that narrates the whole film.

-After Lisa dies, the letter is sent to Stefan, along with a card from the hospital staff announcing her death.
-In shock, Stefan thinks back to the three times they met and he failed to recognize her.
-"Did you remember her?", he asks his servant.
-The servant nods and writes down her full name, Lisa Berndle, on a piece of paper.
-Still in shock, Stefan leaves his building and sees the ghostly image of a teenage Lisa open the door for him, the same way she once did when he first noticed her all those years ago.
-Outside, a carriage waits to take him to meet a dueling opponent, Lisa's husband, Johann.
-Finally intending to take responsibility for his actions, Stefan decides to engage in the duel.
+Upon finishing the letter, the shocked Stefan finally recalls the three times they had met and how he failed to recall her.
+"Did you remember her?", he asks his butler, who nods and writes down her full name – Lisa Berndle.
+Still in shock, Stefan leaves his building and sees the ghostly image of a teenage Lisa open the door for him – a memory of their first encounter.
+He enters the carriage waiting to take him to meet his duelling opponent – Johann – and rides away.